c3lang/c3docs-old/docs/compare.md

 - Objects and classes
 - RAII
 - Exceptions
-... and almost any other feature in the universe ...
+... and a huge amount of features ...

 ##### In C3 but not in D